 Pre-Certification is required.
 Coverage is provided for radiation and chemotherapy professional fee services as follows:

-- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Covered at 80% of the BCBS Out-of-Network Rate, subject to the annual Deductible.
+- If you use a Participating Provider: Covered at 100% of the Network rate. - If you do not use a Participating Provider: Not covered.

 Respiratory Treatment

 Coverage is provided for treatment by a licensed therapist for professional services as follows: